 While on-site, the Professional Team members are expected to have access to trade secret data and information.
 It is the responsibility of the modeling organization to identify to all Professional Team members what is a trade secret and is not to be made public.

-All written documentation provided by the modeling organization to the Commission is considered a public document with the exception of documents provided during the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed.
+All written documentation provided by the modeling organization to the Commission is considered a public document with the exception of documents provided during the closed meeting where trade secrets used in the design and construction of the hurricane model are discussed.

 The modeling organization shall provide any additional information directly to the Commission rather than give it to Professional Team members to be brought back with them.
 Documents that the modeling organization indicates are trade secret that are viewed by Professional Team members are not public documents.